Vincenzoos/CrunchyCravingsEcom/docs/Deployment_Instruction.md

 - Go to the **Import** tab in phpMyAdmin.
 - Select your backup SQL file and click **Import**.
-- Ensure you have disabled foreign key checks before importing.

 > **Tip:** Disabling foreign key checks helps avoid constraint errors during import.

----
 ### 10. Content Management Migration

 In the terminal, navigate to your project root folder and run the following commands in order: